 - Solr downloads can be found here.

 Be sure to follow the steps in the official documentation when installing Solr.
 The below steps only apply to 9.2+ versions of Solr.

-- Uninstall the current version of Solr(if present) by removing it from the control panel's programs and features.
+- If upgrading, uininstall the current version of Solr(if present) by removing it in the control panel's programs and features.
 You cannot install the new version without this step.

 - Apache Solr 7.x can run on OpenJDK 8 (e.g. version 8u242).
 If you previously had Java 1.7.x, uninstall it and install the latest version of OpenJDK 8 or the paid version of Java 8 JDK.

 - Create a “JAVA_HOME” home variable by following these steps.